azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Kuguri %}
-    Oya.
-Maintenance[^2] was done on it today, but I suppose it's because of those delinquents from earlier.
+    Oh.
+Maintenance[^3] was done on it today, but I suppose it's because of those delinquents from earlier.

     This isn’t a big deal.
 Having scratch marks left on your body is a cute kind of resistance.
   {% endbubble %}